vineetk1/conversational-transaction-bot/input_param_files/README.md

 It is the default directory, and the name of the file is "ctb_logs".

 ## Path to TensorBoard logs files:
+It includes the following directories:
+1. tensorboard_logs.
+1. Model-type and tokenizer-type.
-It includes the following directories: (i) tensorboard_logs, (ii) model-type and tokenizer-type, (iii) a unique version number that increases every time training is done.
+1. A unique version number that increases every time training is done.
 Following is an example: tensorboard_logs/model_type=distilgpt2-dstc2,tokenizer_type=gpt2-dstc2/version_0

 ## Path to Checkpointed files:
 It includes the following directories:
 1. Path of TensorBoard logs files.
 1. Checkpoints.
 Following is an example: tensorboard_logs/model_type=distilgpt2-dstc2,tokenizer_type=gpt2-dstc2/version_0/checkpoints

 ## Name of Checkpointed files: